 9. Asana

-Asana is a project management tool teams can use to keep track of all the moving parts of the business.
-While workflow is often the major pain-point in an agency, all businesses have a need for project management at some point.
-Without a tool like Asana, your team could be dropping the ball and leaving to-do’s unchecked without even knowing it.
+Asana is a project management tool that teams can use to keep track of all the moving parts of the business.
+While workflow is often the major pain point in an agency, all businesses have a need for project management.
+Without a tool like Asana, your team could be dropping the ball and leaving to-do’s unchecked without even realizing it.

-Asana has managed to provide robust features that create accountability in a business while delivering in a simple and intuitive interface.
+Asana provides robust features that create accountability within your agency while delivering a simple and intuitive interface.
 You have the option to break work into tasks and subtasks that show additional steps to complete a bigger task.
 One of our favorite features lets you assign work so everyone knows who’s responsible for it.

 Ready-to-use templates provided by Asana allow you to start planning and managing your project immediately.
 You can leverage Asana forms to create tasks for individuals or teams, and each task works seamlessly with email.